-Talking love, relationships, sex and betrayal.
+This four talking love, relationships, sex and betrayal.

-CLOSER (2004) – Official Movie Trailer, soundfan
+CLOSER (2004) – Official Movie Trailer, soundfan and photos © Columbia Pictures

 The haunting romantic lyrics of Damien Rice’s The Blower’s Daughter brings us to the Closer (2004) movie.
 Dan Woolf (Jude Law), a writer with a roving eye spots a pretty girl in the crowd.
-Attracted to her striking haircut and dress in his daily world of grey trench coats.
+He’s attracted to her striking haircut and dress in his daily world of grey trench coats.
 Their faces meet as they are walking towards each other in London rush hour.

-So after this girl falls at Dan’s feet, she opens her eyes and says “Hello stranger” and smiles.
+After this girl falls at Dan’s feet, she opens her eyes and says “Hello stranger” and smiles.
 He takes her to the hospital.
-There they talk more, immediately falling into a fun, humorous and easy banter and rapport.
+There they talk more, immediately falling into fun, humorous and easy banter and rapport.
 After some time she’s discharged with a grazed knee.
 She leaves his side as they leave the hospital.

 However, Anna seems more distant and professional.
 They talk about his book and its sexual content (which she liked) and her love of aquariums.
-He kisses her and after a while she responds.
+He kisses her and after a while, she responds.
 He then tells her of his relationship with Alice, how Alice is lovable and that he won’t leave her.

 Shortly after this Alice appears to meet him.
 After she pops to the toilet, Anna turns down Dan’s offer of a fling.
 He’s hurt.
 Alice returns and asks Anna to photograph her.
 Alone together, after Dan leaves, Alice poses for the photograph crying.
 Alice reveals she overheard their conversation.
 Anna assures her she won’t steal him away from her.

 However, as both the men talk sex quite graphically, you get the impression “Anna” is turning on Larry sexually.
 There is more bemusement as Dan takes part in their chat.
 Meanwhile, Larry locks the doors of the doctor’s office and zips down his trousers.
 As “Anna” arranges to meet him at the aquarium.

-And by chance, when Larry arrives for his “date” he meets the real Anna.
+By chance, when Larry arrives for his “date” he meets the real Anna.
 Anna is shocked by his blatant sexual chat, he’s puzzled by her not responding to him as “she” did before.
 She feels Dan’s behind “her” part in the conversation.
 This meeting leading to Larry and Anna spending more time together that day, and then they start a relationship.

 There is a brief moment of attraction for him as he talks of her being a stripper, but this not acted on.
-After Alice leaves.
-And it’s revealed that Dan stalked Anna for a year.
+After Alice leaves, it’s revealed that Dan stalked Anna for a year.
 He is aware and upset about her relationship with Larry.
 Dan tries for a relationship with Anna once more.

 This film was interestingly titled Closer, which you would hope would apply to the films original couple’s relationships.
-This as we meet them at the start of their relationships and n time with Anna marrying Larry and Dan and Alice moving in together.
-And it was interesting exploring these four characters in their interactions and their personalities in their shared scenes.
+This as we meet them at the start of their relationships and in time with Anna marrying Larry and Dan and Alice moving in together.
+It was interesting exploring these four characters in their interactions and their personalities in their shared scenes.

 Dan seemed less interested in Alice once he met Anna.
 He pursued Anna albeit unsuccessfully for a year as her stalker.
 Interestingly his flirtatious behaviour was also seen, as he masqueraded as Anna when “she” met Larry on the internet.

 These exactly the words Alice longs to hear, with a scene echoing her hopes of this before he and Alice attend Anna’s exhibition.
 Which he doesn’t react to and this conversation just hours before his affair begins with Anna.
-On attending the exhibition with Alice meeting Larry, an instant and true connection is made with them as they look at her picture with her saying that his book did not contain the truth about her.
+On attending the exhibition with Alice meeting Larry, an instant and true connection is made between them as they look at her picture with her saying that his book did not contain the truth about her.

-Larry appeared to be faultless in this love square, and not under a pretense like the others.
+Larry appeared to be faultless in this love square, and not under a pretence like the others.
 But more interested in sex than love.
-He was one interested in sex be it with a prostitute or a woman in a sexual chat room.
+He was one interested in sex be it with a prostitute or a woman in a sex chat room.
 This changed on meeting Anna who he seemed genuinely in love with from the start.

 Time passing scenes could easily have been added in a montage.
 Including more significant off-screen events such as Larry and Anna’s marriage and relationship, Alice’s relationship with Dan and Anna’s on-off fling with Dan.
 It seemed like a big significant chunk of these relationships were not seen, somewhere between initial dating to their breaking point and break up.
 These scenes would also to give more insight into the characters.

-I found the lovers confessions scenes shocking as a result of this.
+I found the lovers’ confessions scenes shocking as a result of this.
 And both Dan and Anna hypocritical and unsympathetic in scenes following this.
 Immediately I felt empathy and understanding for Larry and Alice’s reactions to and feelings towards their errant lovers.